Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

 Introduction
 =============

-Shinken can be configured to support distributed monitoring of network services and resources.
-Shinken is designed for it in contrast to the Nagios way of doing it: which is more of a "MacGyver" way.
+Alignak can be configured to support distributed monitoring of network services and resources.
+Alignak is designed for it in contrast to the Nagios way of doing it: which is more of a "MacGyver" way.

 Goals
 ======

 The goal in the distributed monitoring environment is to offload the overhead (CPU usage, etc.) of performing and receiving service checks from a "central" server onto one or more "distributed" servers.
 Most small to medium sized shops will not have a real need for setting up such an environment.
-However, when you want to start monitoring thousands of hosts (and several times that many services) using Shinken, this becomes quite important.
+However, when you want to start monitoring thousands of hosts (and several times that many services) using Alignak, this becomes quite important.

 The global architecture
 ========================

-Shinken's architecture has been designed according to the Unix Way: one tool, one task.
-Shinken has an architecture where each part is isolated and connects to the others via standard interfaces.
-Shinken is based on the a HTTP backend.
+Alignak's architecture has been designed according to the Unix Way: one tool, one task.
+Alignak has an architecture where each part is isolated and connects to the others via standard interfaces.
+Alignak is based on the a HTTP backend.
 This makes building a highly available or distributed monitoring architecture quite easy.
 In contrast, the Nagios daemon does nearly everything: it loads the configuration, schedules and launches checks, and raises notifications.

-Major innovations of Shinken over Nagios are to :
+Major innovations of Alignak over Nagios are to :
   * split the different roles into separate daemons
-  * permit the use of modules to extend and enrich the various Shinken daemons
+  * permit the use of modules to extend and enrich the various Alignak daemons

-Shinken core uses **distributed** programming, meaning a daemon will often do remote invocations of code on other daemons, this means that to ensure maximum compatibility and stability, the core language, paths and module versions **must** be the same everywhere a daemon is running.
+Alignak core uses **distributed** programming, meaning a daemon will often do remote invocations of code on other daemons, this means that to ensure maximum compatibility and stability, the core language, paths and module versions **must** be the same everywhere a daemon is running.

-Shinken Daemon roles
+Alignak Daemon roles
 =====================

-    * **Arbiter**: The arbiter daemon reads the configuration, divides it into parts (N schedulers = N parts), and distributes them to the appropriate Shinken daemons.
+    * **Arbiter**: The arbiter daemon reads the configuration, divides it into parts (N schedulers = N parts), and distributes them to the appropriate Alignak daemons.
 Additionally, it manages the high availability features: if a particular daemon dies, it re-routes the configuration managed by this failed daemon to the configured spare.
 Finally, it receives input from users (such as external commands from nagios.cmd) or passive check results and routes them to the appropriate daemon.
 Passive check results are forwarded to the Scheduler responsible for the check.
 There can only be one active arbiter with other arbiters acting as hot standby spares in the architecture.

       * Modules for data collection: NSCA, TSCA, Ws_arbiter (web service)
       * Modules for configuration data storage: MongoDB,